What are the warning signs of employee fraud?

 Now that you know how to spot the most common warning signs for employee fraud, it’s important your management team take steps to combat it.

 Do you accept cash at your location?
 Bookkeeping Confidential has created a system that creates accountability for your employees.
-You can contact them at https://www.bookkeepingconfidential.com/contact for additional information.
+Contact us via our website for additional information.